fsharp/fslang-design/FSharp-4.0/ExtendedIfGrammarDesignAndSpec.md

 ### Design

-As ``#if`` expressions are not trivial (nested parantheses, operator precedence) a specialized "preprocessor" lexer/parser pair is introduced (pplex.fsy/pppars.fsy).
+As ``#if`` expressions are not trivial (nested parentheses, operator precedence) a specialized "preprocessor" lexer/parser pair is introduced (pplex.fsy/pppars.fsy).

 The existing simple "preprocessor" parser in lex.fsl is removed and instead lex.fsl invokes the "preprocessor" lexer/parser for each line that start with ``#if/#elif``.
 The resulting expression tree is evaluated and the existing mechanism for activating/deactivating code is used.
 Any errors discovered during "preprocessor" parsing are reported like normal.